-Sternhall Lane Surgery looks after all the the nursing homes in the London Borough of Southwark.
-These homes are Burgess Park, Tower Bridge and Queen’s Oak care homes.
+Sternhall Lane Surgery looks after 2 the the nursing homes in the London Borough of Southwark.
+These homes are Tower Bridge and Queen’s Oak care homes.

 Our service runs from Monday to Friday during surgery opening times.
 We provide routine, proactive and urgent care and support treating patients at home and avoiding unnecessary hospital admissions.
 We work closely with a large multidisciplinary team who all support our work within the homes.

 Nursing homes and the MDT can click on this link for some useful documents and signposting for common services used in the care home setting.

 For any queries please contact us using the surgery details and ask for Moira, our nursing home administrator.

 Cervical Smears.
 We encourage routine cervical smears and we will remind you when your next test is due.
 The practice nurse will carry out smears, by appointment.
 The doctors will carry out smears during surgery of refer you to the practice nurse if more appropriate.

 Family Planning – We offer information, advice and support for all forms of contraception to any of our patients.
 Contraceptive services are provided during normal surgery hours.